 He set an OU single-season record by nailing 92.9 percent of his free throws and finished as the school's career leader with an 86.1 free throw percentage.
 By the time that his collegiate career was done, Price racked up 110 victories, setting a Sooner record.

 As a junior in 2001-02, he led the Sooners to the NCAA Tournament Final Four after averaging 16.5 points, 3.1 rebounds, 2.6 assists and 1.7 steals per game.
 With numbers like that, he was named to the All-Big 12 First Team by the league's coaches and media and was an All-America Third-Team honoree by The Sporting News.

 Price finished third in voting for the John Wooden Award, presented annually to the nation's top collegiate player, and was a member of the Big 12's All-Defense Team.

 During the 2000-01 campaign, he was honored as the Most Valuable Player of the Sooner Invitational and the Big Island Invitational and was voted to the Big 12 Championship's All-Tournament Team.

 As a prep star at New Orleans' St. Augustine High, Price was recognized as one of the nation's top-50 seniors and led the team to the Class 5A state crown while being named the state tournament's Most Valuable Player.

 Price received his bachelor's degree in multidisciplinary studies from Oklahoma in 2011 and was named to the Dean's List in 1999.
-He is engaged to Michel Dabon, and has a son, Hollis Price II, and a stepson, Kalil Thomas.
+He and his wife, Michel, have a son, Hollis Price II, and a stepson, Kalil Thomas.